Persecution of Christians in North Korea

-The persecution of Christians in North Korea is an ongoing and systematic human rights issue in North Korea.
-According to multiple resolutions which have been passed by the United Nations Commission on Human Rights, the North Korean government considers religious activities political crimes, because they could challenge the personality cult of Kim Il-sung and his family.
+The persecution of Christians in North Korea is an ongoing and systematic human rights violation in North Korea.
+According to multiple resolutions which have been passed by the United Nations Commission on Human Rights, the North Korean government considers religious activities political crimes, because they could challenge the personality cult of Kim Il Sung and his family.
 The Workers' Party of Korea also considers religion a tool of American imperialism and the North Korean state uses this argument to justify its activities.

-In 2002, it was estimated that there were 12,000 Protestants, and 800 Catholics in North Korea, but South Korean and international church-related groups gave considerably higher estimates, such as 406,000 Christians.
+In 2002, it was estimated that there were 12,000 Protestants and 800 Catholics in North Korea, but South Korean and international church-related groups gave considerably higher estimates, such as 406,000 Christians.

+History

+Francis Hong Yong-ho

+In 1949, Francis Hong Yong-ho, a North Korean prelate of the Catholic Church, was imprisoned under the rule of Kim II Sung and later declared to be missing.
+He was never found, and his death was officially acknowledged by the Holy See in June 2013.

 Treatment of Christians

 According to the Christian organization Open Doors, North Korea persecutes Christians more than any other country in the world.

-In a study of 117 North Koreans who had been affected by religious persecution which was conducted by the Korea Future Initiative, it was found that Christians made up about 80% of the people who were surveyed.
+In a study of 117 North Koreans who had been affected by religious persecution, which was conducted by the Korea Future Initiative, it was found that Christians made up about 80% of the people who were surveyed.

 Imprisonment

 Christian Solidarity Worldwide says that there are numerous reports of people being sent to prison camps and subjected to torture and inhuman treatment because of their faith.
 The family members of reported Christians are also said to be targeted, including children.
-The youngest of these recorded detainees was three years old at the time of their arrest.
+The youngest of these recorded detainees was two years old at the time of their arrest.

-Open Doors estimates that 50,000–70,000 Christians are held in North Korean prison camps.
+Open Doors estimates that 50,000-70,000 Christians are held in North Korean prison camps.
 According to the Korea Future Initiative, Christians are "disproportionally imprisoned" compared to North Koreans of other faiths.

-According to refugee interviews, if North Korean authorities discover that North Korean refugees who were deported from China have converted to Christianity, they are subjected to harsher treatment, torture, and prolonged imprisonment.
+According to interviews which have been given by refugees, if the North Korean authorities discover that North Korean refugees who were deported from China have converted to Christianity, they are subjected to harsher treatment, torture, and prolonged imprisonment.

 Executions

-According to AsiaNews, during Kim Il-sung's administration, all non-foreign Catholic priests were executed, and Protestant leaders who did not renounce their faith were purged as "American spies."
+According to AsiaNews, during Kim Il Sung's administration, all non-foreign Catholic priests were executed, and Protestant leaders who did not renounce their faith were purged as "American spies."
 The martyrdom of the Benedictine monks of Tokwon Abbey was documented as the process of beatification was initiated for them.